BawdyAnarchist/Monero-Simulator/README.md

 - **Multi Threaded:** Run isolated rounds in parallel
 - **Accurate Difficulty Adjustment:**  Monero's exact algo, bootstrapped with historical data

-A detailed description of the model, configuration parameters, and API for strategies plugins, is in `docs/`.
-Refer to `src/README.md` for a quick-reference on pools and strategies configuration.
+Refer to `config/README.md` for a quick-reference on pools and strategies configuration.
+For an API to plug-in a custom miner strategy, see `docs/STRATEGY_API.md`

 ### Getting Started
 1. Dependencies